ryardley/tactix/README.md

 #### A Simple Actor Model Implementation inspired by Actix

-[Actix](https://github.com/actix/actix) provides a great API for working with actors but it is missing some key features of the Actor Model that really need to be there.
-Tactix attempts to follow the Actix API whilst fixing some issues inherent within it.
+[Actix](https://github.com/actix/actix) provides a great API for working with actors but it is missing some key features of the Actor Model that really need to be there such as heirarchical supervision.
+Also Actix was created as a solution to asynchrony before tokio was available and as a result implemented it's own runtime.
+Overtime it switched to tokio as a default async runtime however much of the baggage from the original runtime remains in the code which has led to complexity.
+Tactix attempts to follow the Actix API whilst fixing some issues inherent within it utilizing as much of tokio as it can.

 Here we apply some techniques from [Alice Ryhl's Great Actor Model in Rust Article](https://ryhl.io/blog/actors-with-tokio/) and apply Actix's handler syntax to get the best of both worlds.